 - Always wash your hands before handling an antique book.

-- Wear white cotton gloves if you are handling a rare book or book with a rare binding.
-However, turning pages with gloves is not recommended.
+- Wear white cotton gloves if you are handling a rare book or one with a rare binding.

 - Never lay an opened book down with the pages facing the table surface.